-The rapid rate in the development of technology has changed the way we operate in our day to day lives.
-It has also opened new doors into methods for children to bully their fellow classmates.
+The rapid rate in the development of technology has changed the way we operate in our day-to-day lives.
+It has also opened new doors to methods for children to bully their fellow classmates.
 One “new form” of bullying that has been growing in frequency and has made appearances in the news is internet violence.
-Although the Connecticut legislature has not specifically defined internet violence, generally, internet violence includes cyber harassment and cyber-bullying among other internet-related misconduct, such as spamming and hacking.
+Although the Connecticut legislature has not specifically defined internet violence, generally, internet violence includes cyber-harassment and cyber-bullying among other internet-related misconduct, such as spamming and hacking.

 Connecticut Laws Protecting Students from Internet Violence

 Connecticut has enacted laws addressing harassment and cyber-bullying.
 Under Connecticut law, it is a crime (called second-degree harassment) to harass or threaten anyone via a computer network.
 Any person who: a) communicates with another person using a “computer network” (or the U.S. mail or any other form of written communication); b) with the intent to harass, annoy, or alarm the other person and c) in a manner likely to cause annoyance or alarm.
 Second-degree harassment is a class C misdemeanor, which may result in a sentence of up to three months in prison, a fine of up to $500, or both.

 Meanwhile, cyberbullying is defined under Connecticut law as “any act of bullying through the use of the Internet, interactive and digital technologies, cellular mobile telephone or other mobile electronic devices or any electronic communications.”
 Under the definition, the use of email, text messages, live web streams by a student or group of students to ridicule or humiliate another student would be considered cyber-bullying.